-If you want to know how important PCBs are and why the manufacturing process is so intricate, just look at satellites.
+If you want to know how important PCBs are and why the manufacturing process is so intricate, look at satellites.
 There are many satellites out there, floating about above outside our atmosphere, whose main component is a PCB in all its mechanical and electrical glory.
-These PCBs usually come equipped with rigid copper cores, which have the ability to conduct tremendous heat away from all the sensitive components on the board, so that they can be protected from the solar heat waves.
+These PCBs usually come equipped with rigid copper cores, which have the ability to conduct tremendous heat away from all the sensitive components on the board so that they can be protected from the solar heat waves.

 Let us now take a look at a few advantages and disadvantages of PCBs.
 Read on to find out more.

 - PCBs are very much reliable and highly cost-effective

 - All connections on the PCB are color-coded, making installation a whole lot easier

 - A certain rating range is mentioned, which makes maintenance easier

 - The PCB layout requires more effort and focus

 - PCBs are costlier than wire-wrapped or P2P-constructed circuits

-- The production of a PCB produces a chemical which can be quite harmful
+- The production of a PCB produces a chemical that can be quite harmful

 There is no room for any upgrades